-With the aim of simplifying the management of peering agreements and facilitating the setup of new members, in 2010 MIX has made available a route-server service on its peering LANs.
+To simplify the management of peering agreements and facilitate the onboarding of new participants, MIX provides a route server service on its peering LANs.

-Every member of the route-server platform has its own list of prefixes that are considered valid for the BGP announcements.
-This list is obtained by querying the main IRRDB databases, using the Autonomous System Number of the member or, if necessary, a given as-set.
+Each participant connected to the route server platform is associated with a list of prefixes considered valid for BGP announcements.
+This list is generated by querying major IRRDB databases, using the participant’s Autonomous System (AS) number or, if necessary, a specific AS-set provided by the participant.

 Addressing